-Based on advice from the Trust's HR Manager and / or a risk analysis drawn up with the LADO, the following alternatives should be considered by the case manager before suspending a member of staff:
+Based on advice from the Trust's Head of HR and / or a risk analysis drawn up with the LADO, the following alternatives should be considered by the case manager before suspending a member of staff:

-- redeployment within the Academy / Trust so that the individual does not have direct contact with the child or children concerned - providing an assistant to be present when the individual has contact with children - redeploying to alternative work in the Academy / Trust so the individual does not have unsupervised access to children - moving the child or children to classes where they will not come into contact with the member of staff, but this decision should only be made if it is in the best interest of the child or children concerned and takes accounts of their views.
-It should be made making it clear that this is not a punishment and parents / carers have been consulted, or - temporarily redeploying the member of staff to another role in a different location, for example to an alternative academy within the Trust or where available, other work for the Trust.
+- Redeployment within the Academy / Trust so that the individual does not have direct contact with the child or children concerned - Providing an assistant to be present when the individual has contact with children - Redeploying to alternative work in the Academy / Trust so the individual does not have unsupervised access to children - Moving the child or children to classes where they will not come into contact with the member of staff, but this decision should only be made if it is in the best interests of the child or children concerned and takes account of their views.
+It should be made clear that this is not a punishment and parents / carers have been consulted, or - Temporarily redeploying the member of staff to another role in a different location, for example to an alternative academy within the Trust or where available, other work for the Trust.